bsmth/content/files/en-us/web/svg/reference/attribute/font-style/index.md

 ---
-title: font-style
+title: SVG font-style attribute
+short-title: font-style
 slug: Web/SVG/Reference/Attribute/font-style
 page-type: svg-attribute
 browser-compat: svg.global_attributes.font-style
 sidebar: svgref
 ---

-The **`font-style`** attribute specifies whether the text is to be rendered using a normal, italic, or oblique face.
+The SVG **`font-style`** attribute specifies whether the text is to be rendered using a normal, italic, or oblique face.

 > [!NOTE]
 > As a presentation attribute, `font-style` also has a CSS property counterpart: {{cssxref("font-style")}}.
 When both are specified, the CSS property takes priority.